wix-incubator/redux-cornell/README.md

 In the `episodesActions.js` file, add your OMDB token.
 You can generate one here: https://www.omdbapi.com/apikey.aspx

+You can see the app online here: https://eyaleizenberg.github.io/imdb_list/index.html

 ### Feedback
 Found a bug?
 Have a suggestion?
 Open an issue on Github.
 Like it?
 Show some love on Twitter @EyalEizenberg and @WixEng ❤️